 After many years of low inflation, the U.S. inflation rate increased substantially during 2022, with the December 2022 annual inflation rate equaling 6.5%.
-The annual inflation rate has softened in 2023 to 5.0% in March 2023, but still remains elevated compared to the beginning of 2022.
-In response to the increase in the inflation rate, the U.S. Federal Reserve (the "Fed") instituted a number of increases to the Federal Funds Rate throughout 2022 and into 2023, with the rate increasing from a target range of 0% to 0.25% at the beginning of 2022 to a current range of 5.00% to 5.25% as of its meeting in May 2023.
+The annual inflation rate has softened in 2023 to 3.0% in June, but the U.S. Federal Reserve (the "Fed") has continued instituting a number of increases to the Federal Funds Rate throughout 2022 and into 2023, with the rate increasing from a target range of 0% to 0.25% at the beginning of 2022 to a current range of 5.25% to 5.50% as of its meeting in July 2023.
 The increase in the Federal Funds Rate, along with other actions taken by the Fed, had a ripple effect on other benchmark interest rates, including one-month term Standard Overnight Financing Rate ("SOFR"), which is the reference rate for our indebtedness under our Second Amended and Restated Credit Facility (the "Credit Facility").
-From the beginning of 2022 through May 1, 2023, one-month term SOFR has increased from close to 0% to 5%, which, in turn, has led to a significant increase in our interest expense.
+From the beginning of 2022 through August 2, 2023, one-month term SOFR has increased from close to 0% to 5.32%, which, in turn, has led to a significant increase in our interest expense.